Porcupine Ray Facts

 Porcupine Ray Distribution, Habitat, and Ecology

-The magnificent Porcupine Ray has another factor in its favor.
-That’s that it inhabits a range that extends across a wide territory range, even though the population density remains sparse.
+The magnificent Porcupine Ray also possesses another factor in its favor.
+That’s the fact that it inhabits a range that extends across a wide territory range, even though the population density remains sparse.
 That’s because part of its endemic range includes the Indian and Pacific Oceans.

-The intriguing creature also inhabits portions of the Mediterranean Sea and the Atlantic Ocean.
-Within that range, furthermore, it predominantly lives as a bottom-dweller.
+The remarkable marine creature also inhabits portions of the Mediterranean Sea and the Atlantic Ocean.
+Within that range, this marvel of Nature predominantly lives as a bottom-dweller.
 The amazing fish also prefers to inhabit shallow water areas of coral, sandy bottom, or seagrass.

-In keeping with this preference, individuals of the species rarely live at depths that exceed 100 ft (30 m).
-Wherever individuals appear, though, all of them exhibit the same general behavioral patterns.
+In keeping with this demlonstrable habitat preference, individuals of the species rarely live at depths that exceed 100 ft (30 m).
+Wherever individuals make their presence known, though, all exhibit the same general behavioral patterns.
 That fact includes dietary prefrences, among many others.

-The diet of this variety of ray primarily consists of comparatively small bony fishes.
-But, it also dines on various forms of small invertebrates native to its habitat region.
+The diet of this variety of ray primarily consists of a broad variety of comparatively small bony fishes.
+Yet, it also dines on various forms of small invertebrates native to its specific habitat region.
 This mostly includes crustaceans and sea worms.
 These it typically digs out from the ocean floor.

-Habitat degradation, primarily due to coastal development, also appears to be the leading threat to the Porcupine Ray.
-Nevertheless, certain other factors threaten it as well.
-In this, at least, the animal mirrors the situation of counteless other marine species.
+Habitat degradation, primarily due to coastal development, also appears to currently constitute the leading threat to the Porcupine Ray.
+Nevertheless, certain other factors threaten it’s existence as well.
+In this, at least, the animal mirrors the situation of countless other marine species.

-High on any such list of threats to the existence of the Porcupine Ray appears the facctor of commercial fishing practices.
-Various coastal fisheries often unintentionally catch it during their activities.
-Given its already precarious position, this poses a true threat.
+High on any such list of threats to the existence of the Porcupine Ray appears the factor of continued commercial fishing practices.
+Multiple coastal fisheries often unintentionally catch this species during their activities.
+Given its already precarious position, this poses a severe threat.

 Species Sharing Its Range

-Check out our other articles on 6 Fabulous European Lepidoptera, Puffin, Pingualuit Crater Lake, Tiger Rattlesnake, Rainbow Eucalyptus, Purple Frog, Tasmanian Giant Freshwater Crayfish
+Check out our other articles on 6 Fabulous European Lepidoptera, Puffin, Pingualuit Crater Lake, Tiger Rattlesnake, Rainbow Eucalyptus, Purple Frog, East African Lowland Honey Bee

 Leave a Reply